seyahdoo/portfolio/content/blog/qmk-on-keychron-k3v2.md

 - Keyboard should be unresponsive and "Sonix Keyboard Flasher" app should see the flashable chip
 - Set settings: device = SN32F24x, qmk offset = 0x00
 - Then Flash QMK with the binary that you made in the compiling stage.
-- You dont need to disassemble keyboard to get to bootloader mode anymode.
-Just press Fn+Esc
+- You dont need to disassemble keyboard to get to bootloader mode anymore, just press Fn+Esc

 ---